ghodulik95/chromebook-nautilus-desktop/README.md

    - **`touchegg.desktop`**
      - Starts the Touché (touchegg) daemon to enable multi-finger gestures.
    - **`webcam-link.desktop`**
-     - (Disabled by default) Runs `detect-webcam.sh` on login, creating a stable `/dev/webcam` symlink.
+     - (Disabled by default, as most users probably won't need this) Runs `detect-webcam.sh` on login, creating a stable `/dev/webcam` symlink.
- * (also) xbindkey also has an autostart, but it seems to be added and handled by xbindkey itself
+ * (also) xbindkey also has an autostart, but it seems to be added and handled by xbindkey itself.
+If your version of xbindkey does not add an autostart rule, you'll probably want to add one now.

 2. **Input Config & Gesture Mapping**
    - **`.config/keyboardmapping/.Xmodmap`**